Pick Pack and Ship Software: Features, Costs (2025 Guide)

 Kitting is the process of bundling individual items into a single unit to be sold together.
 For example, a “starter kit” might include three different products.
 Pick pack and ship software manages this by creating workflows for assembling kits, tracking the inventory of both the individual components and the final bundled product.
 This streamlines fulfillment for promotions and subscription boxes.

 This is where fulfillment meets the final mile.
 Software integrates with carriers like USPS, UPS, and FedEx to automate label and packing slip generation.
+It allows your system to “talk” directly to carrier shipping APIs to pull real time rate quotes, print certified labels, and validate addresses.
 You can set rules to automatically select the best shipping service based on weight, destination, or cost.
-For example, a rule could state, "If a package weighs under one pound, always use USPS Ground Advantage."
-These rules run in the background, saving time and ensuring consistency.
+This automation unlocks access to discounted postage rates, like USPS Commercial Pricing, which you cannot get at the post office counter.
+These discounts alone can often pay for the software itself.

 Real Time Tracking